-All members of staff working with children are checked and vetted to ensure they are safe to do so.
 Only those members of staff who are familiar with the intimate care policy and all school safeguarding documentation are involved in the intimate care of children.
 Anticipated intimate care arrangements which are required on a regular basis are agreed between the school and parents and, when appropriate and possible, by the child.
 In such cases, consent forms are signed and stored in the child's file.
 Intimate care arrangements for any pupil who requires this support on a regular basis will be reviewed at least every six months.

 The views of all relevant parties should be sought and considered to inform future arrangements.
 Any amendments to the arrangements should be recorded and made available for all parties involved.
 Only in an emergency would staff undertake any aspect of intimate care that has not been agreed by the parents.
-This act of intimate care would be reported to a member of staff and parents at the earliest possible time following the event.
+This act of intimate care would be reported to the class teacher and parents at the earliest possible time following the event.
 If a staff member has concerns about a colleague's intimate care practice he or she must report this to the Designated Safeguarding Lead.